programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 Even if folks remember the definition of logarithm (that is, that the when the scale says 1.5, they recall that this means the non-log value is $$10^{1.5}$$), if they don't have a calculator, they won't be able to convert the log values to the original number!

 Unfortunately, Folium doesn't have a built-in way to address this problem.
-Instead, we need to import a method from the `branca` library and use some JavaScript to create a new scale.
+Instead, you need to import a method from the `branca` library and use some JavaScript to create a new scale.

 For the purposes of this tutorial and its learning goals, you do not need to know the specifics of the following code.
 It simply replaces log values with non-log values.
 (I did not write it; rather, [Kota7](https://github.com/kota7) provided this solution in the [Folium Github issues discussion board](https://github.com/python-visualization/folium/issues/1374).)